Collector3/magnetic-feather/README.md

 In most configurations, only one hex screw is needed.
 Tighten carefully, as neighboring parts are sometimes a whisker's width away.

+### Using the Enable Pin To Disconnect Power

 ![ESP32 Enable Pin](png/esp32-enable-pin.png)

-On the ESP32: With the enable pin pulled low, power consumption drops to around 100μA.
-Nominal consumption with the default program (scans for APs) is around 130mA.
+On the ESP32: With the enable pin pulled low, quiescent power consumption drops to around 100μA.
+Nominal consumption with the default program (which scans for SSIDs) is around 130mA (burst).

+With a full battery, using the ENable pin to disconnect power drains a 350 mAh battery in about 100 days (optimisic estimate with an adjustment factor of 0.7).

+### Fin

 ![ESP32 magnetic personality](png/esp32-magnetic-personality-2.png)